ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 Cache-Control header directives include:
 * __no-store__: The browser must not store the data in the cache.
 * __no-cache__: The browser stores the data, but it must revalidate the cache with the server before using the cached data.
-If caced data matches to the server data, the cached data is used.
+If cached data matches to the server data, the cached data is used.
 * __public__: The data can be cached by any cache, including CDNs.
 * __private__: The data can be cached only by the browser and not by CDNs.
 * __max-age__: The maximum time the data can be cached.
 During this time content is fresh and after max-age has expired, data is stale.